This webinar originally occurred on March 21-23, 2017

 In the final presentation of the day, Bonnie Armstrong and Jamie Downs, M.D., speak with investigators about case consultation and evidence collection techniques.
 Topics include: photography, search warrants, multidisciplinary teams, and the information that can be gained from an autopsy.

-The views and opinions of the presenters are not those of the American Board of Medicolegal Death Investigators.
+The opinions, findings, and conclusions or recommendations expressed in this webinar are those of the presenter(s) and do not necessarily reflect those of the U.S. Department of Justice nor those of the American Board of Medicolegal Death Investigators.